narbulut

 1. Initial Access

-• Internet-exposed database ports (1433, 1521, 3306, 5432).
+• Database ports exposed to the internet (1433, 1521, 3306, 5432).
 Hundreds of thousands of open SQL servers can be found on Shodan.

 • Weak or default passwords (sa, root, system/manager).